jillxoreilly/StatsCourseBook_2024/_build/html/_sources/Chapter0_PrepWork/MT_wk0_intro.md

 The objectives for the introductory session are as follows:

+### Sort IT issues

+You may wish to set up Anaconda/JupyterLab so you can work locally on your own laptop.
+The alternative is to use Colab (cloud computing).

+This should be possible for most laptops by following the instructions PDF (IT SetUp) on Canvas.

+We can't promise to make everyone's software work on their own computer but we will have a go and today is a good time to try as someone will be around to help.

 ### Familiarise yourself with Jupyter

 Throughout this course we will work with Python exercises and worked examples gathered in this book.